Ozziehman/CirculairNLP/README.md

 ## Setup and Installation
+1. Clone the github repository, downloading the .zip will not work due to the use of lfs(large file storage)

-1. Execute following commands:
+2. Execute following commands:

 ```bash
 pip install -r requirements.txt
 python -m spacy download en_core_web_sm
 ```

-2. Download lates version Neo4j Desktop from: https://neo4j.com/deployment-center/
+3. Download lates version Neo4j Desktop from: https://neo4j.com/deployment-center/

-3. Run the batch file: DownloadApocAndRunNeo4j.bat as administrator, be sure to check the contents of the file as the paths will need to be set accordingly
+4. Run the batch file: DownloadApocAndRunNeo4j.bat as administrator, be sure to check the contents of the file as the paths will need to be set accordingly

    1. `cd /d "C:\Program Files\neo4j-community-5.18.0\plugins"` change to the correct path of the plugins folder in your Neo4j installation